fenilsonani/linux/README.md

 ## instructions:-

+### Prac1 contains the all programs of the first practical.

-Prac1.md - contains the questions and answers of the practicals1.
+### Prac2 contains the all programs of the second practical.

 vi.md - contains the commands of vi editor.

 README.md - contains the instructions of the repository.